 Based on history, it is able to charge a royalty fee as high as 3% to 5% of the price of each device sold.That is a high amount of fee they are collecting.

 This is what Mr Steve Mollenkopf, CEO of Qualcomm Incorporated is saying about the lawsuit, “the recent legal and governmental actions against Qualcomm are at their core driven by commercial disputes.
-As we have done in the past, we will vigorously defend our business model and the value of a portfolio of technologies that has been so instrumental to the success of the mobile communications industry.”
+As we have done in the past, we will vigorously defend our business model and the value of a portfolio of technologies that have been so instrumental to the success of the mobile communications industry.”

 I assure you that I have no confidence on whether Apple will successfully sue Qualcomm or not.
 But history has proven that it will not be an easy thing to successfully sue Qualcomm as it can be seen in the Nokia case.